-IRC teams on the ground are reporting staggering humanitarian needs.
-People in earthquake-hit areas urgently require medical care, clean drinking water, tents, food, and other basic necessities.
+IRC teams are reporting staggering humanitarian needs.
+Survivors urgently require medical care, clean drinking water, tents, food and other basic necessities.
+The trauma and shock triggered by the earthquake have created a need for mental health support.

 An IRC staff member reports from Mandalay, Myanmar:

-This disaster has made the existing humanitarian crisis in Myanmar even worse.
-There are already 19.9 million people in humanitarian need in the country and 3.5 million people have already been displaced from their homes due to violent conflict.
-The health system has been decimated by conflict and overwhelmed by diseases like cholera.
+This earthquake has deepened the existing humanitarian crisis in Myanmar.
+Prior to the earthquake, 19.9 million people in Myanmar already needed urgent humanitarian assistance and 3.5 million people had been displaced from their homes due to violent conflict.

 How can I help Myanmar?